 What other drugs will affect Pylera?

-This list is not complete.
-Other drugs may interact with Pylera, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may interact with Pylera.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Pylera (bismuth subcitrate potassium / metronidazole / tetracycline)